Amalgam Comics: Fictional origin of the Amalgam Universe

-The two comic book universes came together when the two physical incarnations of their respective universes (referred to as "the Brothers") became aware of each other after eons of slumber.
+The two comic book universes came together when the two cosmic beings who were the physical incarnations of their respective universes (referred to as "the Brothers") became aware of each other after eons of slumber.
 To prevent the Brothers from destroying each other, characters from each universe battled to determine which universe would survive (a real world vote by readers of the series was conducted to determine the outcome of five of the in-comic battles, with three of them favoring the Marvel hero).
-Access, a character created specifically for the event and co-owned by both DC and Marvel, served as a gatekeeper who became stuck while traveling between the two universes.
+Access, a new character created specifically for the event and co-owned by both DC and Marvel, served as a gatekeeper who became stuck while traveling between the two universes.

 When the battles were finished, neither universe was willing to go.
 To prevent their total destruction, the Spectre and the Living Tribunal created an amalgamated universe, in which only Access and Doctor Strangefate (Charles Xavier) (an amalgamation of Doctor Fate, Doctor Strange and Professor X) knew the truth about the merge.
-The two characters fought against each other to reverse the change (in the case of Access) or to preserve it (in the case of Doctor Strangefate).
+The two characters fought against each other either to reverse the change (in the case of Access) or to preserve it (in the case of Doctor Strangefate).

-Access managed to separate the Brothers with the help of the Amalgam Universe's superheroes; before the merge had taken place, he had planted "shards" of the two universes inside the Batman and Captain America.
-Once he discovered the Dark Claw (an amalgamation of the Batman and the Wolverine) and Super-Soldier (an amalgamation of Superman and Captain America), he used those shards to give the Spectre and the Living Tribunal the power to restore the two universes.
-The Batman, Captain America and Access were thus able to make the Brothers realize that their conflict was pointless and the two universes were separated once again.
+Access managed to separate the Brothers with the help of the Amalgam Universe's superheroes; before the merge had taken place, he had planted shards of the two universes inside Batman and Captain America.
+Once he discovered the Dark Claw (an amalgamation of Batman and Wolverine) and Super-Soldier (an amalgamation of Superman and Captain America), he used those shards to give the Spectre and the Living Tribunal the power to restore the two universes.
+Batman, Captain America and Access were thus able to make the Brothers realize that their conflict was pointless and the two universes were separated once again.